 Ventricular tachycardia is characterized by a fast, steady heart rhythm coming from one of the bottom chambers (ventricles) of the heart.
 Sometimes only a few of these fast beats occur and then the heart returns to a normal rhythm.
 However, when the abnormal rhythm lasts more than 30 seconds, it is called sustained ventricular tachycardia.
 This type of ventricular tachycardia can be the result of a serious heart disease and can be life-threatening.

-The Heart Rhythm Disorders Program at our state-of-the-art Shapiro Cardiovascular Center is an internationally recognized leader in the evaluation and treatment of arrhythmias, a condition which affects millions of people each year.
+The Cardiac Arrhythmia Service at our state-of-the-art Shapiro Cardiovascular Center is an internationally recognized leader in the evaluation and treatment of arrhythmias, a condition which affects millions of people each year.

 Treatment for ventricular tachycardia, when it isn’t life threatening, usually involves medications and addressing the underlying cause.
 However, patients with prior heart attacks, moderately reduced heart function, or symptomatic congestive heart failure can benefit from an ICD, a small electronic device that can prevent sudden death.